Biden tests positive for COVID-19, returns to isolation | Health

 White House physician Dr Kevin O'Connor said in a letter that Biden "has experienced no reemergence of symptoms, and continues to feel quite well".

-Word of Biden's positive test came just two hours after the White House announced a presidential visit to Michigan this coming Tuesday to highlight the passage of a bill to promote domestic high-tech manufacturing.
+Word of Biden's positive test came — he had been negative Friday morning — just two hours after the White House announced a presidential visit to Michigan this coming Tuesday to highlight the passage of a bill to promote domestic high-tech manufacturing.
 Biden had also been scheduled to visit his home in Wilmington, Delaware, on Sunday morning, where first lady Jill Biden has been staying while the president was positive.
 Both trips have been cancelled as Biden has returned to isolation.

 Biden, 79, was treated with the anti-viral drug Paxlovid, and tested negative for the virus on Tuesday and Wednesday.
 He was then cleared to leave isolation while wearing a mask indoors.
 His positive tests puts him among the minority of those prescribed the drug to experience a rebound case of the virus.